Grillmast/scribe_application/README.md

   <img alt="License: MIT" src="https://img.shields.io/badge/license-MIT-blue.svg" />

   ## Description
-  an application called Note Taker that can be used to write and save notes.
+  An application called Note Taker that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

   ## Table of Contents
   * [Installation](#installation)